zambodev/cli_converter/README.md

 # Compile the code and move the executable into ./bin
 make

-# Clear all folders, ompile the code and move the executable into ./bin
+# Clear all folders, compile the code and move the executable into ./bin
 make test

 # Compile the code and move the executable into /bin